syncfusion-content/maui-docs/MAUI/NavigationDrawer/Swipe-Gesture.md

 ## Swipe Sensitivity

 The TouchThreshold property in the [SfNavigationDrawer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.NavigationDrawer.html) can expand the swipe region.
+The default value of TouchThreshold is [`120`].

 {% tabs %}